 - Case study: Afghanistan and Uganda - read and comment on their different experiences regarding aid

-Here are some recent statistics "Foreign aid reaches record high"
+Here are some statistics "Foreign aid reaches record high"